SungSoo-Ri/prj4-BI--Individual/Retrospective.md

 Instead, it's recommended to begin with knockout criteria to identify the most critical requirements and eliminate options that don't meet them, followed by SWOT analysis to gain a deeper understanding of the situation and identify potential areas for improvement.
 Finally, Moscow analysis can be used as a final step to prioritize options based on their market size and growth potential.
 This order ensures that you're considering all the important factors and prioritizing options that best meet your needs.
+At the end I also gave an advice to get to a conclusion which is to recommend Connecteam.